proton/better-amazon/README.md

 - Allows to filter products by reviews count
 - Allows to filter products titles by negative words
-- Make price filter works
+- Makes price filter works
 - Makes sort by price work properly